 #2 Yamaha Pacifica Series

 Yamaha is another company that you hear getting recommended to beginner guitarists, a lot.
 This is for a good reason.
-These guitars come with boatloads of features for the low price.
+These guitars come with boatloads of features for a low price.

 - 2 Single Coil pickups, One Humbucker